Corn Silk Tea Benefits

 “Let food be thy medicine and medicine be thy food”— Hippocrates

-Used in Mmake-up for Silkiness.
+Shucks!
+By the Way - Used in Make-up for Silkiness.

 Personally, I peel back the shucks and grasp the dried end of the corn silk; pull down toward the bottom of the ear of corn making sure the ear tip divides the corn silk, therefore making a cleaner more perfect removal.